top-guns/etl-gun/README.md

 //       *.js - all js files in root folder
 //       **/*.png - all png files in root folder and subfolders
-// options: Search options, see below select(mask: string = '*', options?: ReadOptions): BaseObservable<PathDetails>;
+// options: Search options, see below selectRx(mask: string = '*', options?: ReadOptions): BaseObservable<PathDetails>;

 // Create folder or file
-// pathDetails: Information about path, which returns from select() method
+// pathDetails: Information about path, which returns from selectRx() method
 // filePath: File or folder path
 // isFolder: Is it file or folder
 // data: What will be added to the file, if it is a file, ignore for folders